 - our employees past and present, including applicants, and

-- any other person who comes into contact with Ventura
+- any other person who comes into contact with VHG

 In most cases, if we do not collect the information we require, then we may be unable to undertake certain activities, such as providing you with the requested information, or services.

 The Privacy Act provides an exemption for employee records.
 That is information about an individual if that information directly relates to the act or practice of a current or former employment relationship between the employer and the individual.
-That exemption may apply to Ventura in relation to the information held by Ventura about its employees.
+That exemption may apply to VHG in relation to the information held by VHG about its employees.
 Please contact the Privacy Officer for more details.

 Generally, when providing goods and services to our clients or obtaining goods and services from our suppliers or contractors, we collect personal information directly from the individuals where reasonable and practical.
 We may collect personal information directly from you when you: